mjordan/islandora_workbench_docs/docs/check.md

     * Whether the columns required to create paged content are present (see "Creating paged content" below).
 * Media files
     * Whether the files named in the CSV file are present, or in the case of remote files, are accessible (but this check is skipped if `allow_missing_files: true` is present in your config file for "create" tasks).
 If `nodes_only` is true, this check is skipped.
+    * Whether the media types configured for specific file extensions are configured on the target Drupal.
+Islandora Workbench will default to the 'file' media type if it can't find another more specific media type for a file, so the most likely cause for this check to fail is that the assigned media type does not exist on the target Drupal.
 * Field values
     * Base fields
         * If the `langcode` field is present in your CSV, whether values in it are valid Drupal language codes.